Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/front-end/getting-started/_index.md

 - **Reducer:** Listens to actions and updates the store according to which action is triggered
 - **Redux-Saga:** Middleware.
 Intercepts the action before it reaches the reducer, in order to process data before it goes to the store.
 Useful for handling async operations like calling APIs.

+### App frontend
+Details of the architecture for app frontend can be found [here](/teknologi/altinnstudio/architecture/components/application/construction/altinn-apps/app/app-frontend).

+### Altinn Studio Designer frontend
+Details of the architecture for Altinn Studio Designer frontend can be found [here](/teknologi/altinnstudio/architecture/components/application/construction/altinn-studio/designer/frontend/)